facundoallia/Stock-classification-using-k-means-clustering/README.md

 # Stock classification using k-means clustering

-This work presents an approach to use the K-means algorithm for stock classification, with the aim of helping investors to diversify their investment portfolios.
-It´s divided in 3 parts:
+This work presents an approach to using the K-means algorithm for stock classification, with the aim of helping investors to diversify their investment portfolios.
+It´s divided into 3 parts:

 1. Clustering of stocks according to their average annualized return and average annualized volatility.